Nigerian cooking 101: Pepper mix | Nigerian pepper mix or pepper base or ata lilo as the Yorubas would call it.

 You can add the add-ins to this ratio as desired.

-How to get rid of acidity in tomatoes
+How do you reduce the acidity in tomatoes

 Avoid using it.
 Hahaha… I am just kidding

-Personally, I take out the seeds from the tomato before using or add a tiny bit of sugar (pasta dishes) also I opt for canned tomato plum 90% of time.
+Personally, I take out the seeds from the tomato before using or add a tiny bit of sugar (in pasta dishes).
+Also, I opt for canned tomato plum 90% of the time.

 Recommendation: blend the pepper mix in bulk, boil it and keep in the fridge or store in the freezer in portions.
-The versatility of Nigerian pepper mix is endless, and you won’t know when a stash stored in the freezer would be a life saver.
+The versatility of Nigerian pepper mix is endless, and you won’t know when a stash stored in the freezer would be a lifesaver in your Nigerian dishes.

 Nigerian Pepper Mix|Ata Lilo